intershop/intershop-pwa/docs/guides/migrations.md

 With Angular 15 class-based route guards are deprecated in favor of functional guards.
 Thus, we removed the guard classes and replaced them by functions.
-For the `canActivate/canChildActivate` methods only change the class name into the function name by lowercasing the first letter, e.g.,
+For the `canActivate/canChildActivate` methods, only change the class name into the function name by lowercasing the first letter, e.g.,

 ```typescript
 {